 Have you ever thought about how to create a messaging app?
 If your answer is “yes”, you aren’t alone.
 But many entrepreneurs put hands down as there are dozens of chat apps.
-The good news: in 2019, 2.52 billion people worldwide use a messaging app once per month.
+The good news: 2.52 billion people worldwide use a messaging app once per month.
 What’s more, these numbers keep growing.
 And here is the twist.
 While many businesses want to create an app like WhatsApp, only a few of them proceed from considering to developing.

 What is opening the door for innovations?
 The answer is a well-thought strategy, features, and quality of the development part.
 So you can get your place in this niche with another interesting app like Slack for handling a lot of people.

-Although, few questions may still bother you.
+Although, a few questions may still bother you.
 What are the successful tactics?
 How to deal with possible risks?
 Will development outsourcing save from falling behind struggling competition financially?
 We’ve covered the crucial aspects, keep reading to find out.

 WhatsApp and Slack: Messaging App Throwback